• Skip to primary navigation

 Instructions

 • Peel the English cucumber, then very thinly slice it into rounds.
+(You can use a mandolin, food processor or a sharp knife.)
 Put the slices on paper towel, lightly salt, and wait 20 minutes.
 This will draw out some of the liquid, make the cucumbers firmer, and bring out the delicate flavor of the cucumber.
 When the timer goes off, blot the cucumbers to take off excess moisture and salt.

 • Wash and pat dry the fresh dill.
 Chop it up and place it in a bowl along with the softened cream cheese.
 Stir with a spoon until well combined.